mradison/node.js-readme-generator/README.md

 https://www.youtube.com/watch?v=2VUQABoFOqw

-I also went back to previous assignments and activities to get tips on how to code this assignment
+I also went back to previous assignments and activities to get tips on how to code this assignment.

+I also go help from classmates that were working on the same project.